Moving to Ireland for third-level education

 If you are now, or have been in the past, resident outside the EEA, you may be required to apply directly to the higher education institution (HEI).
 You need to contact the admissions office of the HEI to enquire whether you should apply through the CAO or directly to the HEI.

-You should make your enquiries well before the closing date of 1 February and preferably not later than the previous 15 December.
+You should make your enquiries well before the closing date.
 If you are applying to any other HEI you should apply through the CAO.